openactive/openactive-test-suite/CONTRIBUTING.md

 Changes should be made by starting a new branch (from `master`), writing the changes in that branch and then submitting a Pull Request to rebase that branch into `master`.

 For new features, use a `feature/*` branch in this repository that matches a `feature/*` branch in [OpenActive.Server.NET](https://github.com/openactive/OpenActive.Server.NET/).
+The OpenActive.Server.NET CI will use the tests in the test-suite branch to test the server's changes.

 1. Every Pull Request should solve or partially solve an existing GitHub issue.
 2. For changes to the `openactive-integration-tests` package, run the documentation generator, by running `npm run doc-gen --prefix packages/openactive-integration-tests`.